Malonsog/Malonsog/README.md

 ## 👋 About me

 Hello!
-I'm Manuel Alonso, a developer on a journey to master the art of programming.
+I'm Manuel Alonso, a Software Engineer on a journey to master the art of programming.
+I am committed to writing clean, efficient, and maintainable code, and staying up-to-date with industry advancements.
-I'm passionate about learning and applying my skills to real-world projects.
+I'm passionate about learning and applying my skills to real-world projects, actively seeking new opportunities.

 This README is a glimpse into my journey and what I have to offer.

 ---